Copyright 2018 by M.E. Brines – all rights reserved.

 Then figure out the systems you want the ship to have.
 The necessary engines, fuel, life support, and crew quarters are included as part of whatever other systems are installed.
 The more systems, the larger your engines and crew but their size and cost is already factored into the systems.

 To complete the design, total up the ship’s ratings.
 Ratings are how good the ship performs different functions.
-Ratings include missiles, (missile) defense, lasers, Tractor/repulsors, guns, beam weapons, shields, cargo, and cost.
+Ratings include missiles, (missile) defense, lasers, tractor, guns, beams, shields, cargo, and cost.
 Cost is always $10 per system.
 Other ratings depend on the systems installed.
 You only need to list ratings above zero.
 If the ship has no jump drive it gains a “rating” of No Jump.

 When you design a ship class list it on your packet under technology.
 Starting with the class name, list all the systems and then the ratings.
 When you list ships in your fleets, all you need is the class type, quantity and ratings.